MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

 ## Economic pressures and depression

-### TODO Notes

-- Instead of economic pressures pulling us away from safety it's depression and lack of energy
-  - Given that both, economic pressures and depression result in "do more with less" actions, they are roughly equatable.
-- Even without depression, the same factors are still present.
-We want to spend less time on things like this.
-We want to spend more time doing the things we enjoy.
-We want to be generally happier.

-### Draft

 One of the many reasons as to why the world is so hard to deal with – I would argue one of the central ones – is that complex systems are dynamic.
 They adapt to the pressures they face.
 In abstract, big systems that are studied like this,